Cllr Paul Wray

 I spend my day helping people, mostly the most vulnerable, to take control of their energy bills.
 That feeling I get knowing I've helped someone never grows old and I have now done it for six years.

-I joined Labour at 14 and have, bar a few months gaps when I forgot to renew my membership, have been a membership ever since.
+I joined Labour at 14 years old and have been a membership ever since.

 Why wouldn’t I want to continue to fight to offer the same opportunities for to a new generation?